WordPress/test-handbook/team-reps/test-chat-moderator-guide.md

 ### 1. Opening / Welcome (Start Time)

 **Announce meeting start:**
-> @here Hey everyone!
+> /here Hey everyone!
 Please join us in #core-test for this week's Test Team chat.

 _Or:_
-> @here We are starting now today's <test-chat>
+> /here We are starting now today's <test-chat>

 <div class="callout callout-info">
 <code>@here</code> notifies only active/online members in the channel.